davemolk/Dave-Project1/README.md

 # HOW TO INSTALL

-1. Go to the repo [TODO: LINK HERE]
+1. Go to the repo
 2. _`Fork`_ and _`Clone`_ the repo to your local machine

 git clone https://github.com/davemolk/Dave-Project1.git